The Impact of Local Anthropogenic Activities on Soil Health within a Retired Farm: Implications for Urban Gardens

 Americans are implementing private food gardening for food access and affordability.
 A report by the National Gardening Association (2020) reveals a notable increase in food gardening in the past decade among urban households, especially millennial households.
 These national trends reflect an increasing interest in healthy living, sustainable gardening practices, and mitigating food insecurity within communities.
 Nonetheless, little is being done to assess soil health, especially for soils utilized for private and community gardens.
 Soil contamination can harm the health of those who use contaminated soils for food gardening.
 Thus, this study investigates soil health within a retired farm that is situated in close proximity to a firearms range and a county highway department.

 Cook, Abigail '22; Roberts, W.; Prince, E.; and Brown, K. PhD, "The Impact of Local Anthropogenic Activities on Soil Health within a Retired Farm: Implications for Urban Gardens" (2021).
 Annual Student Research Poster Session.
-87.
+87, Scholarly and Creative Work from DePauw University.